 For example, in migraine headaches, there is almost always a food allergy component that is important in reducing or eliminating the frequency of attacks.
 In some patients, there is marked sensitivity and reactivity to chemicals, espeially solvents and their associated smell.
 In other patients, mold sensitivities and the frequent accompanying sinusitis is an important component to be addressed.
 Either way, there can be an environmental component that triggers blood vessel irritation.
 The irritation causes blood vessel spasm, with decreased blood flow, and then subsequently the tissues become edematous or swollen.
 It is the swelling that causes the headache.
 The headache itself can be treated but it is most important to identify the triggers that cause the illness.
-The patient can then be desensitized against the trigger (if its an allergy), avoidance of the trigger can be done, or oral neutralizing drops can be prescribed.
 Remember, in the headaches case the triggers or toxins are causing irritation of blood vessels leading the headache, whereas in other patients it might be the tissues that leads to the typical allergy symptoms of runny nose.

 Environmental triggers can be:

 -Food allergies and sensitivities

 -Chemical sensitivities (volatile organic compounds, solvents, sick-building syndrome, heavy metals, mercury)

 The body’s ability to deal with the triggers depends on: